natcap/invest.users-guide/source/sdr.rst

     * **sed_export.tif** (type: raster; units: tons/pixel): The total amount of sediment exported from each pixel that reaches the stream.
 (Eq. :eq:`e_i`)

     * **sediment_deposition.tif** (type: raster; units: tons/pixel): The total amount of sediment deposited on the pixel from upslope sources as a result of trapping.
 (Eq. :eq:`ti`)

+    * **stream.tif** (type:raster): Stream network, created using flow direction and flow accumulation derived from the DEM and Threshold Flow Accumulation.
+Values of 1 represent streams, values of 0 are non-stream pixels.
+Compare this layer with a real-world stream map, and adjust the Threshold Flow Accumulation so that this map matches real-world streams as closely as possible.
+See the User Guide section :ref:`working-with-the-DEM` for more information.

     * **stream_and_drainage.tif** (type: raster): If a drainage layer is provided, this raster is the union of that layer with the calculated stream layer(Eq. :eq:`stream_and_drainage`).
 Values of 1 represent streams, values of 0 are non-stream pixels.
-Compare this layer with a real-world stream map, and adjust the Threshold Flow Accumulation so that this map matches real-world streams as closely as possible.

     * **usle.tif** (type: raster; units: tons/pixel): Total potential soil loss per pixel in the original land cover calculated from the USLE equation.
 (Eq. :eq:`usle`)